DioxusLabs/dioxus/packages/atoms/README.md

-# Recoil.rs - Official global state management solution for Dioxus Apps
+# Atom.rs - Official global state management solution for Dioxus Apps

-Recoil.rs provides a global state management API for Dioxus apps built on the concept of "atomic state."
-Instead of grouping state together into a single bundle ALA Redux, Recoil provides individual building blocks of state called Atoms.
+Atom.rs provides a global state management API for Dioxus apps built on the concept of "atomic state."
+Instead of grouping state together into a single bundle ALA Redux, Atom provides individual building blocks of state called Atoms.
 These atoms can be set/get anywhere in the app and combined to craft complex state.
-Recoil should be easier to learn and more efficient than Redux.
-Recoil.rs is modeled after the Recoil.JS project.
+Atom should be easier to learn and more efficient than Redux.
+Atom.rs is modeled after the Atom.JS project.

-Recoil.rs is officially supported by the Dioxus team.
-By doing so, are are "planting our flag in the stand" for atomic state management instead of bundled (Redux-style) state management.
-Atomic state management fits well with the internals of Dioxus, meaning Recoil.rs state management will be faster, more efficient, and less sensitive to data races than Redux-style apps.
+Atom.rs is officially supported by the Dioxus team.
+By doing so, we are "planting our flag in the sand" for atomic state management instead of bundled (Redux-style) state management.
+Atomic state management fits well with the internals of Dioxus and idiomatic Rust, meaning Atom.rs state management will be faster, more efficient, and less sensitive to data races than Redux-style apps.

 Internally, Dioxus uses batching to speed up linear-style operations.
-Recoil.rs integrates with this batching optimization, making app-wide changes extremely fast.
-This way, Recoil.rs can be pushed significantly harder than Redux without the need to enable/disable debug flags to prevent performance slowdowns.
+Atom.rs integrates with this batching optimization, making app-wide state changes extremely fast.
+This way, Atom.rs can be pushed significantly harder than Redux without the need to enable/disable debug flags to prevent performance slowdowns.

 # Guide